Library / Media Center - Sunset Lake

 - collaborating with teachers to provide activities that tie in the library and its resources to what is happening in the classroom

-Many classes have visited the library lately to take part in activities that combine their classroom curriculum with library skills and resources.
-Kindergartners learned about Ruby Bridges and shared how they too can make a difference in the world.
-First graders read about the hard work of Bessie Coleman, the first African American woman pilot, and wrote about what they might accomplish if they too try hard.
-Third graders began their research project.
-They will be using online and print materials to learn about a natural disaster of their choice.
-They will then share out their gained knowledge in a news report including text features like photos, bold print and maps.
-Fourth graders used websites to answer questions about the Underground Railroad and then wrote cited paragraphs about this event in history.
-Fifth graders learned about the genre of science fiction before beginning writing a piece of science fiction of their own.
+Many classes have visited the library lately to participate in activities combining their classroom curriculum with library skills and resources. .
+Kindergartners learned about two famous African American during Black History Month - George Washington Carver and Jackie Robinson - and created an art/writing project based on each.
+First graders read about the hard work of Bessie Coleman, the first African American woman pilot, and wrote about what they might accomplish if they try hard.
+Third graders started their natural disasters research project.
+For the next several week, they will use online and print resources to learn about tornadoes, wildfires, dust storms, etc. They will then create a news report to share their findings.
+Fourth graders learned the difference between primary and secondary sources and how each are used when studying history.

 Online Public Access Catalog